tjstankus/avoiding-conditionals/exercises/IDEAS.md

 - Build on GroceryList example.
 Print the first items when there is not any items.
 Make Item an object with an attribute that might have a nil attribute, like packaging.

+- Can null objects be used to change various 'maybe' methods in AG to use a more confident style?